Mortgage Arrears Options in Canada: What to Do in the First 7 Days

 Mortgage arrears need fast, unsentimental triage.
 Call the lender, rebuild the budget, and decide whether this is a temporary cash-flow problem, a debt-relief problem, or a sign the house no longer fits the budget.

-Get help nowThe sooner you answer that honestly, the more options remain real.
+Get free quotes nowThe sooner you answer that honestly, the more options remain real.

 This article may include links to offers from our partners.
 We may earn a commission if you apply or sign up through these links, at no extra cost to you.
 This does not affect our editorial coverage or the rates you receive.
 See our editorial policy for more.